 “To sleep around is absolutely wrong for a woman; it’s degrading and it completely ruins her personality.
 Sooner or later it will destroy all that is feminine and beautiful and idealistic in her.”

 Though paradoxically, she believed men should have experience (when asked how this was possible she replied men could visit brothels to get the necessary experience.)

 Yet, life wasn’t all idealised romantic fantasies.
-She suffered great personal loss in both first world Wars.
+She suffered a great personal loss in both the First and Second World Wars.
 After helping her brother Ronald Cartland to become an MP, he became the first MP to die during the conflict at the battle of Dunkirk.
 Later her elder brother died.
-After this she temporarily retired to Canada, but felt she should return to England to take part in the war effort.
+After this, she temporarily retired to Canada, but felt she should return to England to take part in the war effort.
 She joined the women’s voluntary service and worked for several years for St Johns Ambulance.